 A VR headset to be plugged into the PlayStation 4 game console.
 Not as powerful as the headsets plugged into the computer, just for gaming and PlayStation applications.
 Price: Approximately 300-400 €, requires a PlayStation 4 gaming console.
 Works also with PlayStation 5, but probably there will be advanced version for this game console.

 A standalone mobile headset that does not require a phone or a computer.
 Ideal for watching 360-degree videos, plus a remote control included.
-The price is about 200 €, should hit the markets in 2018.
+The price is about 300 €, sold since 2018.